OncoMate® MSI Dx Analysis System

 The OncoMate® MSI Dx Analysis System is a fluorescent, multiplex PCR-based test to detect microsatellite instability (MSI) in colorectal cancer tumor samples.
 MSI is a form of genomic instability caused by the deletion of repeating bases within microsatellites during DNA replication due to the failure of the mismatch repair system (MMR) to correct these errors.
 The OncoMate® MSI Dx Analysis System is designed to provide physicians with a functional, molecular measurement of the level of DNA mismatch repair deficiency demonstrated within their patient’s tumor.

-The FDA-cleared OncoMate® MSI Dx Analysis System (Cat.# MD2140) is available in the United States only.
+The FDA-cleared OncoMate® MSI Dx Analysis System (Cat.# MD2140) is available in the United States, American Samoa, Guam, Puerto Rico and US Virgin Islands.
 For information about availability in other regions, including the CE-marked system available in select European countries, please contact us.

 microsatellite instability and cancer illustration